 Multi-planetary search#

-to search for the transiting exoplanets with the following parameters:
+In this notebook, we use nuance to search for the transiting exoplanets with the following parameters:

 truth = [